hotrodorm/hotrod/hotrod-project/docs/docs-5/config/tags/optimistic-locking.md

 In the same way as before, we can use the DAO as we normally do to SELECT, INSERT, UPDATE, and DELETE rows.
 Consider that UPDATE and DELETE can now throw `StaleDataException` in case the row being updated or deleted had changed (or was removed).
+There's no change from the application code perspective:

 ```java
   Account a = this.accountDAO.select(1015);